Shivam-kumar-3198/Calculator_Project_Js/README.md

 # Calculator_Project_Js
-It containing some beginner level Javascript Programs.
+It containing some beginner level Javascript Projects.
 This code creates a simple calculator functionality on a webpage.
 Let's break down line by line:

 let input = document.getElementById('inputBox');